jtouzy/swiftui-theme/README.md

 ### Define your colors

 SwiftUITheme handle colors using named colors from `.xcassets` files.
 You need to define **Color Keys** for accessing your colors.
-Color keys are entirely free to define, you can define every name you want, and you will get build-time checkings for color names.
+Color keys are entirely free to define, you can define every name you want, and you will get build-time checks for color names.

 ```swift
 extension Theme.ColorKey {